JetBrains/teamcity-documentation/topics/teamcity-experimental-ui.md

 #### Agents sidebar

 The _Agents_ sidebar allows browsing the agent pool hierarchy and searching agents and pools by name.
 The __Overview__ view provides statistics about all the agents on the server.

-## Roadmap

-The next improvements of the experimental UI will affect the following areas:
-* Build Queue page
-* Sidebar and Header areas
-* Mutes/Investigations